anna-is-cute/paste/README.md

 By default, that will build paste, but you can also append `/bin/bash` to the command to start a Bash shell in the working environment.

-## Contributing

-To set up a development environment with a debug build of paste, use `paste.sh` in the script directory!
-Just run `scripts/paste.sh` by itself to show help.

-- Run `scripts/paste.sh start` to start the server and generate any missing config files and a self-signed certificate.
-- If this is your first run, `scripts/paste.sh logs` will help you keep track of the compilation. paste will need to build `diesel_cli` and paste itself, which can take some time.
-- Once Rocket says it's ready, access `https://localhost` and accept the self-signed certificate.

-Changes to the HTML templates should take effect on reload, but changes to any rust will need a `scripts/paste.sh compose restart backend` to recompile.

 ## API